-73. Can the RAs consider if one report can represent a multi-audit site?
+69. Can the RAs consider if one report can represent a multi-audit site?

-After reconsideration during the forum, the Regulatory Authorities agreed that a separate report will be necessary for each audited site.
+After reconsideration during the 2016 MDSAP Forum, the Regulatory Authorities agreed that a separate report is necessary for each audited site.

-74. Do audit tasks have to be repeated during a multi-site audit?
+70. Do audit tasks have to be repeated during a multi-site audit?